Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

     // this is because alphabetically, str2 comes before str3
     xsChatData("str3 > str2 is "+(str3 > str2));

-    // this would assign true to f xsChatData("str3 == str4 is "+(str3 == str4));
+    // this would cha ttrue
+    xsChatData("str3 == str4 is "+(str3 == str4));

-    // this would assign true to g xsChatData("str1 != str2 is "+(str1 != str2));
+    // this would cha ttrue
+    xsChatData("str1 != str2 is "+(str1 != str2));
 }
 ```